sjuvon/CourseWebApp/README.md

 # CourseWebApp README

 Welcome to my first project in Flask!
 I've taken this opportunity to do something I've wanted for a long time: make a proper web app for the courses I teach.
+The present app is a first step towards that.

-This project has been a fun first step towards that.
-The app is implemented in the Python framework Flask along with its extensions Flask-WTF and Flask-CKEditor; it currently uses SQLite3 for the back-end.
-The app's content itself is based on a course I taught in Spring 2019—check it out!
-You can also compare it to the actual HTML page I used back in '19—see: '7142.html'.
+The app is implemented in Flask, together with the extensions Flask-WTF and Flask-CKEditor; it uses SQLite3 for the back-end.
+The app's content itself is based on a course I taught in Spring 2019.
+Check it out!
+For kicks, you can compare everything to the actual HTML page I used back in '19—see: '7142.html'.

 Some more comments: